audiowalkman/wm2/spec/notes.md

 ---

 # cue polyphony

+- idea: we can define

+    - a cue             ==  a system state
+    - a cue manager     ==  a system state
+    - delta cue         ==  difference between 2 system states

+    => so we can understand the 'graph' as the system and the current in/active modules as a state of this system

 - we may need a cue polyphony to solve multiple problems
     - sequencing should also work with the cue system to gain the advantages of